kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 ### Code Documentation

-The reviewer says that all critical functions of the project have code documents that can be used for automated document generation.
+The reviewer confirmed that all critical functions of the project are well documented and can be used for automated document generation.

 Requirement | Finding
 ------------ | -------------